Showing posts with label Passover. Show all posts

 Page five was inspired by my Luke 12 - Where is Your Treasure?
 Quiet Book Page.
 Instead of using a heart button closure, Steph included a heart bangle inside.

-Page six is an I-spy page for "if you seek Me you will find Me" (which is actually from the Old Testament) but let's not get caught up in semantics - there might be another reference elsewhere too. it was inspired by my Deuteronomy 4 - Seek Me Find Me Quiet Book Page.
+Page six is an I-spy page for "if you seek Me you will find Me" (which is actually from the Old Testament) but let's not get caught up in semantics - there might be another reference elsewhere too.
+It was inspired by my Deuteronomy 4 - Seek Me Find Me Quiet Book Page.

 Page seven is Zacchaeus up in his tree waiting to see Jesus.